 Information Protection Statement.
 Anonymity and confidentiality is of utmost importance to our program.
 Your local Border Watch coordinator can provide you with further details regarding how we manage the information you provide us.

 How can I find out more?

-Border Watch member enquiries will be referred to a Border Watch coordinator in the appropriate region.
+To enquire about becoming a Border Watch member, use the Border Watch member enquiry form.
+Your enquiry will be referred to a Border Watch coordinator in the appropriate region.